European Car of the Year: 1960s

 British carmakers produced the first two winners of the award.
 The Rover 2000 saloon was the inaugural winner in 1964 while the Austin 1800 was victorious in 1965.
 The Rover won over another British contender, the rear-engine Hillman Imp.

-The Renault 16 was the world's first production hatchback car and won the award for 1966, having been launched at the beginning of 1965.
+The Renault 16 was France's first awarded car and won the award for 1966, having been launched at the beginning of 1965.
 A year later in 1967, the award went to the Fiat 124, which won more than twice as many as voted as its nearest competitor, the BMW 1600.
-Fiat missed out the following year 1968, however, when its 125 was pipped to the award by the revolutionary new NSU Ro80, one of the first production cars to feature a rotary engine.
+Fiat missed out the following year 1968, however, when its 125 was pipped to the award by the revolutionary new NSU Ro 80, one of the first production cars to feature a rotary engine.

-Peugeot claimed the accolade for the first time with the 1969 award, which was won by its 504 saloon, a large family car which offered a high standard of interior comfort and build quality.
+Peugeot claimed the accolade for the first time with the 1969 award, which was won by its saloon 504, a large family car which offered a high standard of interior comfort and build quality.

 1970s

 The Fiat 128 was the next winner of the award in 1970, while a year in 1971 later the innovative new Citroën GS family saloon won the award.

-Fiat became the first manufacturer to win the award for a third time when its 127 supermini won the 1972 title.
-The next winner of the award in 1973 was the Audi 80, and the 1974 award went to the Mercedes-Benz 450SE luxury saloon.
+Fiat became the first manufacturer to win the award for a third time when its supermini 127 won the 1972 title.
+The next winner of the award in 1973 was the Audi 80 and the 1974 award went to the Mercedes-Benz 450 SE.

-Despite financial problems which led to its takeover by Peugeot that year, Citroën won the accolade in 1975 with its flagship CX saloon, which fought off a strong challenge from the highly acclaimed Volkswagen Golf.
-Then came Chrysler Europe's first winner of the award in 1976, the contemporary Simca 1307/1308 (Chrysler Alpine in the United Kingdom).
+Despite financial problems which led to its takeover by Peugeot that year, Citroën won the accolade in 1975 with its flagship saloon CX, which fought off a strong challenge from the highly acclaimed Volkswagen Golf.
+Then came Chrysler Europe's first winner of the award in 1976, the contemporary Simca 1307/1308.
 Despite all the strife which troubled British Leyland throughout the 1970s, the state-owned carmaker achieved recognition for 1977 when its Rover 3500 executive car won the award.
 This was the last time a British marque would win the contest (discounting the Vauxhall models which were badge engineered Opels) – until the Jaguar I-Pace took the crown in 2019.

 Sports cars have traditionally accounted for only a tiny percentage of car sales throughout Europe, but the European Car of the Year accolade was won by one for 1978, when the Porsche 928 sealed the award in the face of competition from the BMW 7 Series and Ford Granada.

 Just before the sale of its European division to Peugeot, Chrysler achieved a success second in the contest with its Horizon, which won the 1979 award ahead of one of its main rivals, Fiat Ritmo/Strada.